ShubhRanpara/Heart-Disease-Predictor/Readme.md

 1. Clone the repository files.

-2. Then upload the "Heart_Disease_Prediction_Model.ipynb" file to your google colab.
+2. Then upload the jupyter notebook file "Heart_Disease_Prediction_Model.ipynb" and dataset file "heart_disease_data.csv" file to your google colab.

+3. Note that the dataset file must be in the same folder as ipynb file or else you have to update the path of the dataset in ipynb file.

-3. Run the file in google colab.
+4. Run the file in google colab.

-3. See the comments and output of each cell.
+5. See the comments and output of each cell.
 Try to learn from it.

-4. This project was very useful to understand the concepts of Python and Machine Learning.
+6. This project was very useful to understand the concepts of Python and Machine Learning.